wombleton/gitlaw-nz/acts/S/Serious Fraud Office Act 1990.md

-    (2) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $5,000, who knowingly contravenes subsection (1)(a) or subsection (1)(c).
+    (2) Every person commits an offence, and is liable on conviction to a fine not exceeding $5,000, who knowingly contravenes subsection (1)(a) or subsection (1)(c).

-    (3) Every person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $15,000, who knowingly contravenes subsection (1)(b).
+    (3) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $15,000, who knowingly contravenes subsection (1)(b).

     Section 41(1)(b): amended, on 1 April 1995 (applying with respect to the tax on income derived in 1995--96 and subsequent income years), by section YB 1 of the Income Tax Act 1994 (1994 No 164).

     Section 41(1)(c): amended, on 1 April 1995 (applying with respect to the tax on income derived in 1995--96 and subsequent income years), by section YB 1 of the Income Tax Act 1994 (1994 No 164).

+    Section 41(2): amended, on 1 July 2013, by [section 413][92] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 41(3): amended, on 1 July 2013, by [section 413][92] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 42 Authorisations to disclose protected information